electric-sql/electric/docs/reference/architecture.md

 Data is synced onto local devices using [Shape subscriptions](../usage/data-access/shapes.md).
 Once data is synced into the local database, it can be queried using [static](../usage/data-access/queries.md#static-queries) and [live queries](../usage/data-access/queries.md#live-queries).

-Local writes to SQLite are copied by triggers into the "oplog", a system table that keeps a log of pending write operations.
+Local writes are copied by triggers into the "oplog", a system table that keeps a log of pending write operations.
 In the local client app, the satellite process is in charge of replicating these operations over the [Satellite protocol](../api/satellite.md).

 [![Data flow diagramme](./_images/data-flow.png)](./_images/data-flow.jpg)